FrancescoSaverioZuppichini/search-all/docs/BLOG.md

 print(embeddings[ModalityType.TEXT])
 ```

-We first store all the images embeddings as `pth` files on disk using a simple function to batch the images
+We first store all the images embeddings as `pth` files on disk using a simple function to batch the images.
+Note that we store a dictionary so we can have some metadata; we are interested in the `image_path`, we will use it later.

 ```python
 @torch.no_grad()